 Online registration must be completed before the course start date.
 The course registration number (CRN--in parentheses) is the number that registers the course.

-Follow the linked course names to obtain the course syllabi.
+Follow the linked course names to obtain the course syllabus.

 “The DMin helps the pastor to hear the